 Wisdom comes when we take these natural, nonconscious strengths and gifts and begin to consciously shape their expression.

-Wisdom comes when we modify these statistically successful strategies to be even more successful.
+By modifying these statistically successful strategies to be even more successful.
 We learn to read our audience, understand the context, consider the timing, and thereby modify what comes naturally.
-We take the nonconscious and make it conscious.
-We take the statistically successful and make it far more productive.
+Take the nonconscious and make it conscious.
+Make the statistically successful even more productive.
 It becomes a super-strength.

 This requires thought, effort, and nuance.
 This requires work.

 It may also require humility as we learn from others who advise us how to be more successful in the expression of our strengths.